Choose Your Hike

 Please note, not all businesses may readily accommodate dietary requirements, such as vegetarian, vegan, gluten free, etc., especially in more remote and rural areas.
 If you require a specific diet, we recommend you enquire in advance or talk to your hosts.
 You may also find it useful to download an app such as Vanilla Bean or Happy Cow, both available on Android and iOS, to help you find a venue which meets your needs.

-Where can I get a packed lunch?
+35. Where can I get lunch each day?
 Can I pick this up along the trail?

 In your Route Notes, we list places where you should expect to find at least one café, pub, shop or restaurant along each day’s hike.
 However, opening times can change, some places may only open in afternoon, and businesses can close unexpectedly.
 We therefore recommend you also check with your accommodation hosts where you can get lunch the next day, either along the route or at the start of the hike.